 Have you ever ordered something at a restaurant and after just one bite, you knew you had ordered the wrong meal?
 It’s a major letdown! #foodisabigdeal

 Choosing the wrong math centers is also a major letdown.
 It can be a huge waste of money, time and patience.
 We don’t have any of those to spare, so we need to choose wisely!
-I have some tips for you to keep in mind that might save you from being disappointed by purchasing the WRONG MATH CENTERS!
+I have some tips for you to keep in mind to help you choose the right math centers.
+They just might save you from major disappointment!

 1. Choose centers made specifically for your grade level.

 Every grade has different standards and ability levels.
 Whenever you see math centers that say they are ideal for grades 1-4, you need to run.
 Those aren’t the centers for you!
-You want centers that will help your students to practice the skills they are learning in their curriculum.
+The right math centers will help your students to practice the skills they are learning in their curriculum.
 If the centers are too easy, they are a waste of time.
 If the centers are too hard, students will be frustrated and not able to work independently.

 2. Choose centers that can be used any time of the year.